-1. More sleep
+1. Get more sleep

-Our natural circadian rhythm relies on us getting plenty of ‘blue’ light during the day, to keep us alert, and then only ‘red’ light in the evening to allow the release of melatonin to make us sleepy.
+Our natural circadian rhythm (body clock) relies on us getting plenty of ‘blue’ light during the day, to keep us alert, and then only ‘red’ light in the evening to allow the release of melatonin to make us sleepy.
 If children are looking at computer or phone screens in the hours leading up to going to bed, they are being exposed to a lot of blue light which could disrupt their sleep.
-You can change the type of light emitted on both computer and phone screens from blue light to red light, using a readily available free download.
+You can limit exposure to electronics in the hour before bedtime, or change the type of light emitted on screens from blue to red.

 2. Limit sugar

-3. Food intolerances
+3. Check for food intolerances

 4. Look after their gut flora